 Note that we apply a reduced fee when you have formally transferred to the stage of your studies when you are writing up your thesis.
 This is after a minimum of three years for full-time students and a minimum of four years for part-time students.
 Transfer to writing up status is not automatic.
 Your faculty will be asked to confirm that you have completed any experimentation or data collection and are drafting your final thesis.

 Following transfer to writing up full-time students, and part-time students at the point of transfer, the submission date after transfer for the first 12 months costs £350.

-After 12 months any student still at writing up stage may be charged the full tuition fee for the current academic year
+After 12 months, any student still at writing up stage may be charged the full tuition fee for the respective academic year.

 Students who are required to undertake major corrections, which involve a further re-examination of the thesis, will be charged a one-off fee (currently £500) during the following 12-month period.